What is predatory lending?

 Predatory lending is a crime when a lender extracts the maximum value without regard for the borrower's ability to repay the loan.

-Often illegal predatory lending schemes involve the following:
+Illegal predatory lending schemes often involve the following:

 - Target marketing based on race, ethnicity, age or gender